Postgres Partitioning: When to Consider It

 Similarly, make sure to avoid these common mistakes:

-- Over-partitioning.
-It's tempting to create a high number of small partitions, but as we mentioned earlier, this won’t work well—you’ll get into query planning and management challenges.
+Over-partitioning.
+It's tempting to create many small partitions, but this won’t work well—you’ll get into query planning and management challenges.

 Partitioning PostgreSQL tables can be a great ally in your production database, especially if your tables are starting to get big, your ingestion is growing, or your query performance is starting to degrade.
 Still, partitioning is not a one-size-fits-all solution: consider if it’s the right fit for your use case before deciding to implement it.